Looking back at 2017…

 Bitcoin had got immense attention in 2017 and this popularity also paved the way for other cryptocurrencies- Bitcoin Cash, Litecoin, Ripple, Ethereum, Monero etc. These currencies too registered good growth percentages.

 Anyway, as for now, there are lots of risks involved in cryptocurrency trading.
-Those who engage in it have to fear hackers targeting their digital wallets and hence are forced to secure their devices/systems with security software, like antivirus programs (paid or free antivirus software).
+Those who engage in it have to fear hackers targeting their digital wallets and hence are forced to secure their devices/systems with security software, like antivirus programs.
 They are forced to be extra-careful because once a hacker lays hand on their digital wallet and steal their cryptocurrencies, it’s gone forever.